Man: an integrated view

 Man's constitution can be viewed from various perspectives:

-- Man's bodily principles: today mainly physical, etheric and astral body, the 'I' or threefold soul, and the fifth member spirit-self in development, from which basis an spiritual scientific physiology can be described
+- Man's bodily principles: the human physical, etheric and astral body, the human 'I' or threefold soul, and Man's higher triad.
+Of the latter, today the the fifth member or spirit-self is in development.
+From this basis a spiritual scientific physiology can be described

 - Man as a threefold being with three 'functional subsystems': the nerve-sense, rhythmic, and metabolic-limb systems.